-Michael B. Jordan Filmography: His Best Movie Is A Surprising Choice
+Michael B. Jordan Filmography: His Best Movie Is Surprising

 Michael B. Jordan is about to have his directorial debut with Creed III.
 We took a deep dive into his filmography and came up with his top 10 films.

-Michael B. Jordan has a filmography that has spanned almost a quarter of a century, which has been enough time for the 36-year-old actor to build a pretty expansive resume.
+Michael B. Jordan’s filmography spans almost a quarter of a century, which has given the actor enough time to build a pretty expansive resume.

 Jordan started as a child actor at the age of 12, picking up small guest roles on television shows like The Sopranos (1999-2007) and Cosby (1996-2000) before switching to feature films as an adult and starring in the Rocky spin-off movie, Creed (2015) and the Marvel Cinematic Universe’s Black Panther (2018).